Vegan Spicy Lasagna Verde - Recipe Revisited.

 2. In a food processor, add all your pesto ingredients.
 Blend until creamy.
 Taste.
-Add more salt, oil, water, nuts or greens as desired.
-Or leave as is.
+Adjust ingredients to taste.

 3. Preheat your oven to 375 degrees and start assembling your lasagna.
 Start with noodles, then a nice splash of veggie broth, a sprinkle of cheese, then layer all your tofu strips evenly across the noodles.
 Next add another layer of noodles, some more cheese, some more broth and thick layer of pesto sauce all across the noddles.
 Repeat this last layer of noodles/pesto/broth and then add your top layer of cheese and a few raw pepitas and vegan Parmesan cheese for color/texture - or if you'd like, do another layer of noodles.

 Be sure to add splashes of veggie broth at each layer so the past noodles fully cook.
 Also add a bit of veggie broth around the edges of the lasagna before baking.
 (If you use noodles that are precooked you can omit the veggie broth).
 Cover with foil.